liftforward/integration-docs/README.md

 Find the charge you want to capture, and press capture.

 Once you do that LiftForward will then send you the money in the amount of the charge.
+In turn, LiftFoward will begin collecting montly payments from the customer.